Access to Vehicle Security Related Information

 A Canadian Vehicle Security Professional (VSP) screening process was developed by NATA and became operational in 2012.
 The applicant vetting process was administered by one of NATA’s member associations and was endorsed by law enforcement, the insurance industry and Canadian automakers.

 Vetted Canadian VSPs were provided with credentials to access vehicle security-related information through a reciprocal agreement with the US organization, the National Automotive Service Task Force (NASTF).

 In 2018 NASTF announced that Canadians should apply to register directly through the NASTF system, bypassing the Canadian screening system.
 As a result, the Canadian VSP program was subsequently shut down.

 Does This Meet Canadian Requirements?

 NATA seeks to better understand the situation in order to ensure Canadians are protected in full compliance with Canadian law.
-In the event the current situation is deemed unsatisfactory, NATA will take action on behalf of Canadian automotive professionals.
+On behalf of Canadian automotive professionals, NATA is consulting with the CASIS Task Force, the federal government, major automotive associations, and other stakeholders.
 If you have any comments, please contact us.